amoghb99/k8s-baremetal-deploy/01-machine-prep/README.md

-# Phase 01 — Machine Preparation
+# Phase 01 — Machine Preparation (v2)

 ## 🎯 Goal

 Prepare all nodes (control-plane and workers) for a clean, consistent Kubernetes installation on bare metal.

-This phase ensures that every machine is configured identically and follows best practices before Kubespray deployment.
+This version includes senior review feedback: clearer kernel module explanations, defensive scripts, and IPv6 disabled by default for predictability.

 ---